zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 It returns:

--   True: The device supports the camera zoom function
+-   True: The device supports the camera zoom function.

--   False: The device does not support the camera zoom function
+-   False: The device does not support the camera zoom function.

-#### Check whether Camera Flash is Supported (isCameraTorchSupported)
+#### Checks whether the Camera Flash Function is Supported (isCameraTorchSupported)

 ```
 - (BOOL)isCameraTorchSupported;